-Leadership Development Center is a four-day overnight summer camp running from August 5-8 in San Mateo County.
+Leadership Development Center is an annual four-day overnight summer camp in San Mateo County.
 Over 130 youth delegates gain hands-on experience and training in team-building, leadership roles, CPR and first aid, disaster and emergency preparedness, and other valuable life skills.
 The cost is very reasonable, and scholarships are available.

 “If I were to describe LDC in one word, it would be ‘community’ because everyone is so involved and we’re just like a family.”